syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

  {% endhighlight %}
  {% endtabs %}

-You can export the `SfDataGrid` to Excel by using the following extension methods present in the `SfDataGridState` class.
+You can export the `SfDataGrid` to the Excel by using the following extension methods present in the `SfDataGridState` class.

 * `exportToExcelWorkbook`
 * `exportToExcelWorksheet`